-With a global pandemic and financial crisis, there’s no doubt that 2020 was an unprecedented and challenging year for everyone.
-COVID-19 caused disruptions to everyday life across every industry, and many businesses have been forced to adjust to this “new normal.”Others have suffered significant financial losses or layoffs.
+With a global pandemic and financial crisis, companies have found new challenges of late.
+COVID-19 causes disruptions to everyday life across every industry, and many businesses have been forced to adjust to this “new normal.”Others have suffered significant financial losses or layoffs.

 Even with the long-awaited COVID-19 vaccines rolling out, it’s difficult to tell what the new year will hold.
 Acccording to one survey by KPMG, CEOs have confidence in an economic comeback.
 But there are still so many unknowns, twists, and turns ahead, that the future is far from certain.

 For startups, this year promises to be complex and full of surprises.
-So here are some of the key startup challenges and risks to consider for 2021.
+So here are some of the key startup challenges and risks to consider.

 1. Continued supply chain disruptions